Composition, etc., of the Board of Directors

 The Board of Directors deliberates on a wide range of matters, with the major topics and themes as follows (examples provided are not exhaustive).

-Major matters for deliberation Examples of major themes discussed from May 2024 to April 2025
+Major matters for deliberation Examples of major themes discussed in FY2025

 1. Matters determined by laws and regulations, including the Companies Act